sfigg/commercialization-public/docset/manufacture/desktop/system-builder-deployment-of-windows-10-for-desktop-editions.md

 4. Type *diskpart* and hit enter to start Diskpart.
 Then type *list volume* to identify volume label of USB-B (For example: E:\).

+    ```
     E:\Deployment\Walkthrough-Deploy.bat E:\Images\ModelSpecificImage.wim
+    ```

     Note: There are several pauses in the script.
 You will be prompted Y/N for the Apply operation if this is a Compact OS deployment.

-1. Note: Only use Compact OS on Flash drive based devices because Compact OS performance depends on the storage device capabilities.
+**Note**: Only use Compact OS on Flash drive based devices because Compact OS performance depends on the storage device capabilities.
 Compact OS is NOT recommend on rotational devices.
 For more information, see [Compact OS](compact-os.md).

-    Remove USB-A and USB-B, and then type:
+5. Remove USB-A and USB-B, and then type:

     ```
     Exit
     ```

 ## Update images manually by using AUDIT MODE (online servicing)

 Important: Connecting the computer to internet is not recommended during manufacturing stages.
 It is not recommended to get the updates from Windows Update in audit mode.
 This will likely generate an error while generalize + syspreping the machine from audit mode.